getodk/central-backend/docs/api.md

 #### Downloading a Draft Form Attachment [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]

 To download a single file, use this endpoint.
-The appropriate `Content-Disposition` (attachment with a filename) and `Content-Type` (based on the type supplied at upload time) will be given.
+The appropriate `Content-Disposition` (attachment with a filename or dataset name) and `Content-Type` (based on the type of supplied at upload time or `text/csv` in case of linked dataset) will be given.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
+    + filename: `people.csv` (string, required) - The name of tha attachment.

 + Response 200
     + Headers

-            Content-Type: {the MIME type of the attachment file itself}
+            Content-Type: {the MIME type of the attachment file itself or text/csv for dataset}
-            Content-Disposition: attachment; filename={the file's name}
+            Content-Disposition: attachment; filename={the file's name or [dataset name].csv}

     + Body